Barisan Sosialis: Merger issue

-Option A won the majority, with BS defeated.

-Reasons for decline
+The Referendum on Merger was held on 1 September 1962, and the results were 95.82% voted for Option A proposed by the PAP.
+As the blank votes are considered as Option A, BS's plan was defeated.

 Operation Coldstore

 Tunku Abdul Rahman was worried about the impact of Singapore's leftist influence in a unified Malaysia.
 He demanded that Singapore's political opposition be arrested as a condition of merger.
 The PAP was hesitant about the arrests as they could damage the PAP's popularity in Singapore.
 However, the Brunei Revolt of 8 December 1962 gave the PAP a 'heaven sent opportunity' to justify the arrests.
 The BS's open support of the Brunei revolt gave the PAP an excuse that the arrests were to prevent possible communist subversion and safeguard the security and safety in Singapore.

 On 2 February 1963, the ISC launched a crackdown against leftists and their supports.
-Under the action, code-named Operation Coldstore, 107 people including political, trade unionists and student leaders who had shown support for the Brunei Revolt were detained.
+Under the action, code-named Operation Coldstore, 113 people including political, trade unionists and student leaders who had shown support for the Brunei Revolt were detained.
 Among those detainees, half of them were BS central leaders.
-Operation Coldstore was a fatal blow to BS.

-Operation Coldstore almost paralysed BS because of the detention of its major leaders including Lim Chin Siong.
-However, remaining BS leaders did not give up their struggle.
+Operation Coldstore had substantially weakened the Barisan as most of its key personnel had been detained.
+According to Matthew Jones, "the Barisan never recovered from the combined effects of the outcome of the referendum result and the 'Coldstore' detentions."
+Jones also highlights that numerous Barisan leaders and members were bogged down with lawsuits and its followers were "demoralised".
+In addition, Tan Jing Quee mentions that "the two main pillars of the left-wing movement in Singapore, the Barisan Sosialis and SATU, (Note: Singapore Association of Trade Unions) were decapitated," following Operation Coldstore.

 On 22 April 1963, Lee Siew Choh and remaining BS activists launched the "City Hall Battle".
 They marched from the BS's headquarter in Victoria Street to the steps of City Hall to protest the mass arrests in February and presented a petition to the Prime Minister in protest against the 'ill treatment' of the detainees.
 The protest was put down and seven party leaders including Lee Siew Choh were arrested.